ils-mac/TR-Inversa/unidad4/semana12/qué-tipo-de-traducción-es.md

 ## Reflexión

-As you work through the materials on this page, please do the following reflection:
+As you work through the materials on this page, please reflect upon the following:

 1.